rulewis/journey-optimizer.en/help/using/configuration/external-systems.md

 For example, let's say that you have defined a capping rule of 100 calls per second for your external system.
 Your system is called by a custom action in 10 different journeys.
 If one journey receives 200 calls per second, it will use the 100 slots available and discard the 100 remaining slots.
 Since the maximum rate has exceeded, the other 9 journeys will not have any slot left.
 This granularity helps to protect the external system from over-loading and crashing.

-To learn more on the capping API and how to configure capping rules, refer to [this page](https://experienceleague.adobe.com/docs/journeys/using/working-with-apis/capping.html).
+To learn more on the capping API and how to configure capping rules, refer to [Journey Orchestration documentation](https://experienceleague.adobe.com/docs/journeys/using/working-with-apis/capping.html){target="_blank"}.

 ## Timeout and retries{#timeout}